osg-htc/docs/docs/submit/install-ospool-ap.md

 ============================================

-This document explains how to add a path for user jobs to flow from your local site out to the OSG, which in most cases means that the jobs will have far more resources available to run on than locally.
+This document explains how to add a path for user jobs to flow from your local site out to the OSG, which in most cases means that the jobs will have far more capacity available to run on than locally.
 If your local batch system frequently has many jobs waiting to run for a long time, you do not have a local batch system, or if you simply want to provide a local entry point for OSG-bound jobs,